shafreeck/ensure/README.md

 # ensure a file is created
 ensure test -f file-to-create

-# ensure a service being restarted when having a crash
+# ensure a service restarted when there is a crash
 ensure redis-server
 ```